2008 London Assembly election

 The Assembly is elected by the Additional Member System.
-Fourteen directly elected constituencies exist, all of which have, to date, only ever been won by the Conservative Party or the Labour Party.
+Fourteen directly elected constituencies exist, all of which, until 2024 were ever won by the Conservative Party or the Labour Party.
 An additional eleven members are allocated by a London wide top-up vote with the proviso that parties must win at least five percent of the vote to qualify for the list seats.
 Prior to these elections, these seats were held by five Liberal Democrats, two Labour Party members, two Green Party members and two One Londoners.

 The two One London members were elected as candidates for the UK Independence Party, but then joined or supported the breakaway Veritas party and subsequently left Veritas to form One London.
 Compared to the previous election, two separate factions of RESPECT Unity Coalition stood in 2008: Respect (George Galloway), who supported Ken Livingstone in the mayoral election, and Left List, who supported Lindsey German (RESPECT's mayoral candidate in 2004).